 If you’re looking for some help finding the best food in Montmartre, consider taking a Secret Food Tour to discover the culinary history of the area.

-This outing includes 5 stops and at least 7 different samples including crêpes, French breads, pastries, cheeses, macarons and more.
+This outing includes 5 stops and at least 7 different samples including crêpes, French bread, pastries, cheeses, macarons, and more.
 You’ll also have a chance to try some red or white wine!

 The Montmartre Secret Food Tour is available both during the day and at night, allowing you to enjoy the outing whenever you want.

 This section lists the free activities you can find in Montmartre.

 If you’re looking for more free things to do around Paris, check out our full post with budget-friendly activities.

 Just a few blocks from Sacre Coeur is a bustling square filled with artists selling their works.